KPMP/pegasus-web/README.md

  11. The updated UMAP will load
  12. Download the image
  13. Provide the image to Michael to update as needed
+ 14. Make sure to put initialState.json back so recreateUmaps is false